 Deployment Reflection

-My deployment to the 40-Day Project has deepened my commitment to program development and implementation in underserved communities.
-This experience has highlighted for me the importance of culturally responsive interventions in maternal health and the potential impact of community engagement.
+My deployment to the 40-Day Project has deepened my commitment to program development and implementation in Minnesota communities.
+This experience has highlighted for me the importance of community engagement in maternal health interventions.
 It has also further reinforced my belief that the most effective programs are those that involve the community in all aspects of development and implementation, highlighting the importance of collaborating with local community partners to create meaningful change.

 BIO